PIANO DI LAVORO ELETTRICO CEI 11-27

 Visual examination.

-Inspections must be performed by PES or PAV with experience in inspecting similar systems (already in operation).
-Inspections must be performed with suitable equipment in order to prevent hazards, also taking into account, if necessary, the limitations imposed by the presence of live parts.
+Inspections must be performed by PES or PAV with experience inspecting similar (already in operation) systems.
+Inspections must be performed with suitable equipment to prevent hazards, also taking into account, if necessary, the limitations imposed by the presence of live parts.

-The results of inspections shall be recorded.
-Corresponding and appropriate corrective actions shall be taken where necessary and the results recorded.
+Inspection results must be recorded.
+Appropriate corrective actions must be taken where necessary and the results recorded.

 B1.
 Planning